 Paulyn Duman: Thank you so much, Patrick.
 It's such a pleasure to have you at SDG Learncast.

 Patrick van Weerelt: You're very welcome!

-Paulyn Duman: First we learned that when we talk about knowledge brokers we refer to people or institutions who connect different groups that have separate sets of knowledge, but need to work together.
+Paulyn Duman: First we learned that when we talk about knowledge brokers, we refer to people or institutions who connect different groups that have separate sets of knowledge but need to work together.
 An important characteristic of a knowledge broker is the ability to translate knowledge into something that everyone understands and has a great capacity for storytelling.
 But we also learned that that knowledge brokering goes beyond the translation of knowledge alone but also involves being actively involved in the debates and discussions.
-Moreover, knowledge brokers have experience and expertise in designing learning experiences and the substantive topics.
+Moreover, knowledge brokers have experience and expertise in designing learning experiences and substantive topics.

 In the case of the Knowledge Centre for Sustainable Development, Patrick highlighted that its role as a Knowledge Broker in the context of the 2030 Agenda means that staff both have the expertise on sustainable development topics but also on designing and developing learning, which is more than courses.
 The ability to translate knowledge into understandable language and formats is crucial in bringing the science, programme, and policy expertise together and draw engagement from the different experts.

 Lastly, we learned that even when knowledge is available and shared, it does not mean that behaviour change will follow and this where the role of the knowledge brokers becomes very important in the learning process among the different actors and stakeholders.
 They can ensure that learning is achieved through a process of acquiring new understanding, knowledge, behavior, skills, values, attitudes, and preferences which will require a constant updating of the approaches, formats, and ways of knowledge brokering.

 You can find more of the SDG LearnCast on the UN SDG:Learn website.
 For now, I’m Paulyn Duman.
 Thanks for listening.